soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

 is what "app class" should mean regardless of how `SourceType` was configured on the classpath locations added alongside it.
-Both `AndroidEntryPointCreator.resolveOverride` (step 5, now package-visible and reused by step 3) and `AndroidCallbackEntryPointCreator` take this set explicitly rather than consulting `isLibraryClass()`.
+Both `AndroidEntryPointCreator.resolveOverride` (step 5, now package-visible and reused by steps 3 and 4) and `AndroidCallbackEntryPointCreator`/ `AndroidLayoutEntryPointCreator` take this set explicitly rather than consulting `isLibraryClass()`.

 Known limitations carried forward deliberately (not silent gaps — flagged for later steps):